 I doubt seriously that it was Isaiah who was speaking but rather the Spirit of Christ in Isaiah.
 But this is not the point.

-To make matters worse there are no brackets or parentheses to indicate the term "imputed" was added by the editor.
-The ordinary believer will assume the only righteousness God can produce in His Church is that which He ascribes.
+To make matters worse there are no brackets or parentheses to indicate the term “imputed” was added by the editor.
+The ordinary believer will assume the only righteousness God can produce in His Church is what He ascribes.

 The nations will see your righteousness, and all kings your glory; you will be called by a new name that the mouth of the LORD will bestow.
-(Isaiah 62:2—NIV)
+(Isaiah 62:2)

-"You are the light of the world.
-A city on a hill cannot be hidden."
-(Matthew 5:14—NIV)
+“You are the light of the world.
+A city on a hill cannot be hidden.”
+(Matthew 5:14)